HestHub/nix-config/blog.md

 ```

 There is much discussion around flakes being the next evolution within nix,
-but its a bit more complex to wrap your head around, and will add to an already quite steep learing curve,
+but its a bit more complex to wrap your head around, and will add to an already quite steep learning curve,
 so atleast for today, i will leave them be.